2024 Board of Directors

 Kara Keefe, MD, is a board-certified family physician working in Richmond, Virginia.
 While she works with patients from birth until end-of-life, she has a particular love for women’s and mental health, particularly in the perinatal period.
 After experiencing PMADs with the birth of her first child in 2016, her passion for maternal mental health deepened.
 She is dedicated to raising awareness about perinatal mental health disorders amongst healthcare providers and to educating healthcare providers on how to connect women in need to these resources.
 She has given presentations on PMADs to numerous medical practices as well as to emergency room clinicians in an effort to raise awareness of the signs and symptoms of PMADs while educating healthcare providers on available resources for patients experiencing PMADs.
 As a PMAD survivor and physician, she brings a unique perspective to conversations regarding screening and referrals for women and men experiencing mental health challenges.
 She lives with her husband, four children and their pup in Richmond, Virginia where she loves to spend time outside and enjoying all that the great state of Virginia has to offer.

-Sarah Nealy
+SC Nealy

-Sarah Nealy, LPC, NCC, CCMHC, MA, MA is a full-time therapist, fiction writer/novelist, and non-binary queer mother living in Arlington, Virginia with her spouse and two young daughters.
+SC Nealy, LPC, NCC, CCMHC, MA, MA (they/them) is a full-time therapist, fiction writer/novelist, and non-binary queer mother living in Arlington, Virginia with her spouse and two young daughters.
 Sarah entered the field of supporting birthing people with perinatal mental health conditions after her oldest daughter was born with significant medical issues and Sarah fought her own battle with postpartum PTSD and anxiety as she spent a year navigating the pediatric healthcare system during the early days of the pandemic.
 Sarah now serves mostly queer clients, couples, and birthing persons in the Northern Virginia area to best address the intersectionality of perinatal mental health struggles within the queer community.

 Charity Robinson

 Charity Robinson is a mother, a wife, a veteran and full-time student.
 She is the mother to two beautiful and amazing children.
 She was diagnosed with postpartum depression and anxiety after pregnancy complications led to two traumatic births that resulted in c-sections and experienced an early loss in February 2022.
 She was referred to Postpartum Support Virginia after experiencing a crisis and started regularly attending support group sessions.
 Those sessions along with the continuing help of a therapist and lots of self-care brought her to where she is today.
 Charity draws her desire for helping others from her military experience.
-She is passionate about educating and providing resources to other birthing people, their partners and providers in understanding the full scope of Perinatal Mood and Anxiety Disorders (PMAD).
-She lives in Chesapeake and enjoys painting with acrylics, sketching, and creating new and exciting dishes in the kitchen.
-Above all, she enjoys spending quality time with her family.
+She is passionate about educating and providing resources to other birthing people, their partners and providers in understanding the full scope of perinatal mood and anxiety disorders

 Amanda Wheeler